Cat is apathetic – this is what you can do

 If your cat is apathetic, barely responds to being spoken to and shows no appetite, you should observe it closely and take some measures:

 - Check your cat for signs of external or internal injuries or poisoning, and for abnormal discoloration of its mucous membranes (e.g. bright red, very pale, or bluish).
-If you have a thermometer, you can also check for fever.
+If you have a thermometer, you can also take your cat's temperature.

 - Keep your cat away from other house cats and animals.
 If a bacterial or viral infection such as cat flu or cat plague is present, it can easily be transmitted to other animals.
 If you suspect this, isolate the sick cat and disinfect all surfaces, drinking and feeding bowls, the litter box, etc.